cwangsf/MiniLibrary/PROJECT_SUMMARY.md

   - Pre-generated on view load for instant sharing

 - **Export Wishlist to CSV**
-  - Available in Add tab, Export section (pink text)
+  - Available in Add tab, Export section
   - Filters wishlist books only
   - Exports to `library_wishlist.csv`
   - Pre-generated on view load for instant sharing